 Salisbury Truck Accident Attorney

-Discuss your case with my firm in detail during a
+Discuss your case with my firm in detail during a no-cost initial consultation.

 Why Do Weight Limits on Trucks Exist?

 An overloaded and overweight truck can greatly affect the maneuverability of a truck and increase the likelihood of a malfunction of the truck’s mechanical parts.
 This can cause a truck driver to lose control of their vehicle and cause serious injury to nearby motorists and pedestrians in the event of a collision, such as traumatic brain injuries, spinal cord damage, paralysis, amputations, and sometimes death.

 Overloading a truck can cause the following issues:

 - Increased risk of tire blowouts

 - Increased stopping distance